snadim02/snadim02.github.io/_posts/2026-06-08-sugar-spice.md

 ![Spices second iteration](../assets/img/spice-transfer-process.jpg){: .mx-auto.d-block :}

-I moved all of our spices into [4oz square jars](https://a.co/d/08B7kfnO) that wouldn't roll around on a [new spice rack](https://www.walmart.com/ip/KFFKFF-Removable-Seasoning-Rack-Cabinets-Quadruple-Layered-Spice-Holder-Condiment-Containers-Kitchen-Organizer-Counter-Kitchen-Pantry-Cabinet-Dimensi/15749108088?sid=f61755bd-cc50-4222-9600-45e015b3bee1) that now extends the full width of the cabinet to store more frequently-accessed spices.
-The salt refill box is now on the top cabinet shelf (instead of the pantry) next to the [masala dabba](https://en.wikipedia.org/wiki/Masala_dabba).
+I moved all of our spices into [4oz square jars](https://a.co/d/08B7kfnO) that wouldn't roll around on a [new spice rack](https://www.walmart.com/ip/KFFKFF-Removable-Seasoning-Rack-Cabinets-Quadruple-Layered-Spice-Holder-Condiment-Containers-Kitchen-Organizer-Counter-Kitchen-Pantry-Cabinet-Dimensi/15749108088?sid=f61755bd-cc50-4222-9600-45e015b3bee1) that now extends the full width of the cabinet to store frequently-accessed spices.
+The salt refill box is now on the top cabinet shelf (instead of the [pantry closet](../2024-08-15-entry-closet)) next to the [masala dabba](https://en.wikipedia.org/wiki/Masala_dabba).

 ![Spices second iteration](../assets/img/spices-after1.jpg){: .mx-auto.d-block :}